egidiosalinaro/counter/README.md

 ### :pencil: Prerequisites

-Once the style was configured in CSS, which was useful for testing functions more easily as they were being implemented, I created functions to insert all the sections I needed via JavaScript, using the DOM manipulation API, also introducing for each section the specific _id_ used in css.
+Once the style was configured in CSS, which was useful for testing functions more easily as they were being implemented, I created a function to insert all the sections I needed via JavaScript, using the DOM manipulation API, also introducing for each section the specific _id_ used in css.

 * creating and naming elements in the counter
 ```sh